DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 ## Bugs

 * The V2 callout does not support producing signed URLs that require additional headers.
+This is probably a "won't fix" bug because V2 signing is deprecated.